cybersafe-dev/cybersafety-tool/content/survey.md

         - answer: Yes
         - answer: Not sure
         - answer: No
-    - statement: I usually click on the top two or three results in a Google search.
-      responses:
-        - answer: No
-        - answer: Not usually
-        - answer: Sometimes
-        - answer: Usually
-        - answer: Yes
   responsibleuse:
     - statement: In school we have to list all the websites and images we use in our research and presentations.